sagemath/trac_to_gh/Issue 572.md

 # Issue 572: in sage-env make sure we do not append ":"  LD_WHATEVER

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/572

 Original creator: mabshoff